-Parents in the Portland area who are expecting a child may be filled with many emotions ranging from joy to excitement or even to fear.
+Parents in the Lake Oswego area who are expecting a child may be filled with many emotions ranging from joy to excitement or even to fear.
 They may fear that the labor and delivery process will be difficult.
 This fear is not unfounded, as mistakes made during the labor and delivery process can lead to life-long birth injuries, including different types of brain damage.

 How can a child suffer brain damage due to physician errors during labor and delivery?

 There are four basic types of brain damage that a child could suffer due to mistakes made in the labor and delivery process.
 They include: